mindspore-ai/docs/tutorials/experts/source_en/parallel/train_ascend.md

 In the following sample code, the automatic parallel mode is specified.
 To switch to the data parallel mode, you only need to change `parallel_mode` to `DATA_PARALLEL`.

+> The pynative mode currently supports data parallelism, and the usage is consistent with the data parallelism in graph mode.
+You only need to change 'mode' to ' PYNATIVE_MODE '.

 ```python
 import mindspore as ms
 from mindspore.nn import Momentum